Archives Scrapbooks

 ARCH.2003.24, Rendition: 796229

-The image is a newspaper clipping from the "Boston Evening Transcript," dated Saturday, October 20, 1928.
-The headline of the article reads, "Painting Once Offered to Boston Museum of Art Proves to Be Sketch by Titian—At Yale."
+This image is a page from the "Boston Evening Transcript," dated Saturday, October 20, 1928.
+The main headline reads, "Painting Once Offered to Boston Museum of Art Proves to Be Sketch by Titian—At Yale."
+The page features a large black-and-white photograph of a painting, described as a sketch by Titian, measuring 14 x 30 inches, as revealed under old coats of retouch painting.
+The photograph is credited to Yale University.

 “Painting Once Offered to Boston Museum of Art Proves to Be Sketch by Titian—At Yale”